 Applying the GRI Standards to sustainability reporting helps companies gain a deeper understanding of their material issues, as the Standards provide a blueprint for high-quality data collection and thorough reporting.
 This understanding will aid companies in other endeavors, such as risk assessment and future projections.

-The GRI Standards are a modular system comprised of three interconnected series of standards: The GRI Universal Standards, which are applicable to all organizations on a broad level; The GRI Sector Standards, which are applicable to specific sectors, and; The GRI Topic Standards, which are each dedicated to a particular topic and listing disclosures for that topic.
+The GRI Standards are a modular system comprised of three interconnected series of standards: The GRI Universal Standards, which are applicable to all organisations on a broad level; The GRI Sector Standards, which are applicable to specific sectors, and; The GRI Topic Standards, which are each dedicated to a particular topic and listing disclosures for that topic.

 The five steps process in the GRI reporting process are: understanding the key elements and the system of the GRI standards, applying the reporting principles through the process, identifying and assessing impacts while determining material topics, reporting information, publishing information and notifying GRI.